Castlepollard: Built heritage

 Later additions to the built environment include multiple housing estates, the Area Office of the Westmeath County Council, and the Castlepollard Community College's new school building (2004), both on the Mullingar Road.
+In the 20 years between the 2002 and 2022 census, Castlepollard's population increased by more than 50%, from 895 to 1,349 inhabitants.
+The 2022 census indicated that approximately 30% of homes (158 of 526 households) were built between 2001 and 2010.